yoctoproject/poky/documentation/dev-manual/new-recipe.rst

 Following Recipe Style Guidelines
 =================================

 When writing recipes, it is good to conform to existing style guidelines.
-The :oe_wiki:`OpenEmbedded Styleguide </Styleguide>` wiki page provides rough guidelines for preferred recipe style.
+See the ":doc:`../contributor-guide/recipe-style-guide`" in the Yocto Project and OpenEmbedded Contributor Guide for reference.

 It is common for existing recipes to deviate a bit from this style.
 However, aiming for at least a consistent style is a good idea.
 Some